 Poison pill from Twitter to be protected by Elon Musk

-Its board of directors unanimously approved a shareholder rights plan on Friday.
-Her goal s was to prevent the acquisition of the platform by Elon Musk, after the offer of 43 billion dollars.
+Twitter's board unanimously approved a plan for shareholders' rights on Friday.
+The company's goal was to prevent the acquisition of the platform by Elon Musk, after the offer of 43 billion dollars.

 poison pill

-The project will be valid for one year, and will be activated if Musk or anyone else acquire 15% of Twitter shares by some con which has not been approved by the board of directors of the company.
+The project will be valid for one year, and will be activated if Musk or anyone else acquire 15% of Twitter shares from a transaction that has not been approved by the company's board of directors.

 This project is also referred to as a "poison pill."
 It is a plan for shareholders' rights and gives companies a way to discourage an aggressive takeover by another company or an activist investor.
 Once the investor has reached a certain percentage of ownership (in this case, 15%), the other shareholders can buy shares at a reduced price, thus reducing the activist buyer's share.